aave-starknet-project/aave-starknet-bridge/README.md

 `static_a_tokens` can then be bridged back to `aTokens`.

 ## Bridging aTokens from L1<>L2 <a name="bridging-atokens-from-l1--l2"></a>

+### Approving bridge tokens <a name="approve-bridge"></a>

+L1 aTokens are approved on the bridge at `initiliaze` where `_approveBridgeTokens` is called internally to approve the provided array of aTokens in an array along with their corresponding static_a_tokens on L2. :warning: Gas limit concerns should apply here!

 ### Transfer L1->L2: <a name="transfer-l1--l2-"></a>